Synthefy/MultiTS-Eval/README.md

 # Make a submission

-Submit data as a JSON array with the following format (for each dataset):
+Submit data as a JSON array containing entries for each dataset with the following format:

 ```json
 [